 "The battle of Aleppo has reached its end.
 It is just a matter of a small period of time, no more, no less ... it's a total collapse," said Rami Abdel Rahman, the UK-based monitoring network's director.

-Syrian refugees in the Turkish border city of Gaziantep and the capital, Istanbul, held solidarity protests on Monday night in support of the people in east Aleppo, as the government stepped up its bombardment.
+Syrian refugees in the Turkish border city of Gaziantep and the city of Istanbul, held solidarity protests on Monday night in support of the people in east Aleppo, as the government stepped up its bombardment.

 Syrian state TV reported that pro-government forces were in control of 99 percent of what once was opposition-held Aleppo.